mikeyEcology/MLWIC/README.md

 # MLWIC: Machine Learning for Wildlife Image Classification

+This package identifies animal species in game camera images by implementing the Species Level model described in Tabak et al.

-*Note: At this point, MLWIC will only run on MacIntosh computers.
+*Note: At this point, `MLWIC` will only run on MacIntosh computers.
 You can attempt to use Windows, but Step 3 will require more work on your part.
-We hope to eventually optimize MLWIC for windows as well.
-If you do not already have it, you will need to install Anaconda using the Python 2.7 version found [here](https://www.anaconda.com/download/#macos).
+We hope to eventually optimize `MLWIC` for windows as well (see note below).
+If you do not already have it, you will need to install Anaconda <b>using the Python 2.7 version</b> found [here](https://www.anaconda.com/download/#macos).

 <b>Step 1: Download the L1 folder from this github directory.</b> Store this folder in a location that makes sense on your computer.
 Note the location, as you will specify this as `model_dir` when you run the functions `MLWIC_eval`, `MLWIC_make_output`, and `MLWIC_train`.